MaterializeInc/materialize/doc/user/content/concepts/_index.md

 Component                                | Use
 -----------------------------------------|-----
-[Clusters](/concepts/clusters/)          | Isolated pools of compute resources for sources, sinks, indexes, materialized views, and queries.
+[Clusters](/concepts/clusters/)          | Clusters are isolated pools of compute resources for sources, sinks, indexes, materialized views, and ad-hoc queries.
 [Sources](/concepts/sources/)            | Sources describe an external system you want Materialize to read data from.
 [Views(Non-Materialized and Materialized)](/concepts/views/)    | Views represent queries of sources and other views that you want to save for repeated execution.
 [Indexes](/concepts/indexes/)            | Indexes represent query results stored in memory.